bootstrap-vue/bootstrap-vue/src/components/form-date/README.md

 > `<b-form-date>` is a BootstrapVue custom date picker input form control, which provides full
 > WAI-ARIA compliance and internationalization support.

 As a form control wrapper component for the [`<b-calendar>`](/docs/components/calendar) component, it provides additional validation state presentation and a compact interface.
-Native HTML5 date inputs vary in presentation, acessibility, and in some instances are not supported by all browsers.
+Native HTML5 date inputs vary in presentation, accessibility, and in some instances are not supported by all browsers.
-`<b-form-date>` provides a consistant and accessible interface across all browser platforms and devices.
+`<b-form-date>` provides a consistent and accessible interface across all browser platforms and devices.

 The `<b-form-date>` component was introduced in BootstrapVue release `v2.5.0`